frymire/power-shell-demo/README.md

-# PowerShellDemo
+# power-shell-demo
 Some custom PowerShell scripts that I tend to reuse.

 ### Notes to Self ###
 Add this directory to the user or system path.

 Set the Powershell Execution Policy to allow local scripts: